Student Prizes and Academic Awards

 The American Chemical Society Undergraduate Award in Analytical Chemistry is awarded annually to a student who has displayed interest in and aptitude for a career in analytical chemistry during the first, sophomore, and junior years.

-The Stephen A. Barowsky Prize, established by friends of Stephen Barowsky and by the Barowsky family, is awarded at the annual University Convocation, in recognition of exceptional leadership qualities, to a student who has completed the junior year.
+The Stephen A. Barowsky Prize, established by friends of Stephen Barowsky and by the Barowsky family in recognition of exceptional leadership qualities, to a student who has completed the junior year.

 The Herbert Goodman Barrows Prizes were established by the Reverend William Barrows, A.M., Class of 1897, in memory of his son, for one or two seniors with the highest standing in, respectively, the Latin language and literature, and the Greek language and literature.